rebremer/ms-identity-python-webapp-backend/README.md

 #### 3b.2: Add Azure SQL DB Scope to app registration

 - Modify your app registration created in step 1.2. with permissions for Azure SQL database as delegated user.
-This is explained in this [link](https://docs.microsoft.com/en-us/azure/azure-sql/database/active-directory-interactive-connect-azure-sql-db#register-your-app-and-set-permissions) to create an app registration.
-Key is to add
+This is explained in this [link](https://docs.microsoft.com/en-us/azure/azure-sql/database/active-directory-interactive-connect-azure-sql-db#register-your-app-and-set-permissions)
 - Important: Admin consent is required for Azure SQL Database.
 This can be either done by selecting **Grant_admin consent for Default Directory** in the **permissions** tab or at runtime while logging in

 #### 3b.3: Add AAD user to database